-Along with the Flash document file itself Print2Flash can create a file
+Along with the Flash or HTML5 document file itself, Print2Flash can create a

-describing the document named metadata file.
-You may use this
+file describing the document named metadata file.
+You may use the

 You can turn on metadata file creation:

 - when converting documents manually - by setting Create Metadata File